 A lot of B2B marketers are aware of the power of LinkedIn.
-They know that this is the favorite platform where they can find their customers.
-LinkedIn is where they spend their time, connect, and read different content.
-This is probably the reason why over 90% of the B2B marketers are primarily using this platform as it is the primary professional platform as compared to other social media platforms.
-Even so, many marketers wonder whether or not they are doing LinkedIn right.
+It is their favorite platform to find customers.
+LinkedIn is where they spend their time to connect and read different content.
+This is probably the reason why 97% of the B2B marketers are using this professional platform when compared to other social media platforms.
+Nevertheless, many marketers still wonder if they are doing LinkedIn right 🤔

-With the dominant publishing feature in LinkedIn, marketers are given a platform to reach prospects and even forge relationships with them.
-Creating these relationships would have been nearly impossible without it.
-However, publishing content here is half the journey.
-It is essential to know how to create mind-blowing and striking content that will cause your readers to take action.
+With the dominant publishing feature on LinkedIn, marketers are given a platform to reach prospects and forge relationships with them.
+Which otherwise would have been nearly impossible.
+However, publishing content on LinkedIn is half the journey.
+It is even more essential to know how to create mind-blowing and striking content that influence your readers to take action.
 If you are not sure about where to start, relax!
-We have got you covered.
+We have got it covered for you.

-- The word “habits” – including this word in the headline leads to an average of 1,196 shares.
+By including “habits” in the headline drives an average of 1,196 shares.

-- The word “leader” or “leaders” – these words fueled around 483 shares on average.
+The word “leader” or “leaders” brought around 483 shares on average.

-When creating your headline, have the length at the back of your mind.
-For those headlines that performed excellently, they had an average of around 49 characters.
+While creating a headline, have the length at the back of your mind.
+Those headlines that performed excellently had an average of around 49 characters.
 Go an extra mile and study the publications from influencers in the industry.
 While at it, check out their headlines.
-Note the formats used and identify top performing headlines then implement the strategies to your captions.
+Note down the formats used and identify top performing headlines then implement the strategies to your captions.

 2. Lower the level of reading

+This is your second most important thing to consider for your LinkedIn post ideas.
 The LinkedIn contents that are powerful and popular are the ones that are straight to the point and easy to read.
-Ensuring that your content is equally as simple to understand is very easy.
+Ensuring that your content is equally as simple to understand is actually easy.
 Always use the Flesch-Kincaid score.

 This tool always scores content on a range of one to a hundred.
 A higher score means the article is elementary.
 Let us have a look at the breakdown.

-3,000 posts were chosen for a study.
-It was discovered that even though one may apply conventional wisdom required when writing for an audience that is knowledgeable, the posts that had a Flesch-Kincaid score of between 80-89 got the most views.
+Your prospects are well educated and can easily understand things.
+However, this does not mean that they prefer reading complex content.
+Around 3,000 posts were chosen for a study.
+It was discovered that even though one may apply conventional wisdom when writing for a knowledgeable set of audience, the posts that had a Flesch-Kincaid score of between 80-89 got the most views.